schollz/cowyo/README.md

 ![Simply type to edit.](https://raw.githubusercontent.com/schollz/awwkoala/master/static/img/Main4.gif)

-**PGP encryption**.
+**Security**.
+HTTPS support is provided and everything is sanitized to prevent XSS attacks.
+Though all URLs are publicly accessible, you are free to obfuscate your website by using an obscure/random address (read: the site is still publicly accessible, just hard to find!).
 In addition to TLS support, you can PGP-encrypt your messages using a passphrase.

 ![Simply type to edit.](https://raw.githubusercontent.com/schollz/awwkoala/master/static/img/Main7.gif)